Annual Academic Testing

 - Pattern 4 = Math Weakness

 - Pattern 5 = Motor Weakness

 - Pattern 6 = Oral Language Disorder

 - Pattern 9 = At Risk for Learning Disorder

 2. What’s the academic plan going forward?
 How will these latest annual testing scores affect the class placement, remedial strategy, and overall curriculum plan for my student?
 Academic planning decisions going forward are made by administrators, department chairpersons, and teachers within your student's division.
 You should consult with them.

-- Mellany Barnett, Head of Middle School
+- Mellany Barnett, Associate Head of School, Assistant Head of Middle School

-- Lisa Tyler, Assistant Head of Middle School
+- Lisa Tyler, Head of Middle School

 - Patricia Gallaher, Assistant Head of Middle School

 3. I have a question about my student’s learning disability and test scores.
 Who should I talk to?